-This report covers a suburban 2,060 ft2 ranch-style home in Hightstown, New Jersey.
+This report covers a suburban 2,060 ft^2 ranch-style home in Hightstown, New Jersey.
 It was originally constructed on a 0.7-acre lot in 1964 and has undergone 2 major renovations in the last 10 years.

 Hightstown, being only about 4 square miles in area, offers plenty of services within walking distance.
 Home to shops, restaurants, and offices, downtown is about a half-a-mile north relative to the house.
 The local supermarket is only a mile away, and two elementary schools and the high school are easily walkable.
-Unfortunately, the middle school is in the next town over and is not easily accessible on foot.
+Unfortunately, the middle school is in the next town over, and is not easily accessible by foot.

 The front- and backyards are dotted with several large trees that offer substantial shade throughout much of the day.
-In tandem with bushes, the trees also offer a home for small creatures such as squirrels and birds.
+In tandem with bushes, the trees also offer a home for small critters such as squirrels and birds.
 The lawns are well taken care of throughout the year, and professional landscapers service it during the summer.

 Several parts of the house contribute positively to energy efficiency.
 Throughout the house, including the attic, there is 8-inch-thick fiberglass insulation in the walls.
-Fiberglass is one of the most common types of insulation in modern homes, but the 8 inches used in this case allow for much better heat storage.
-Specifically, insulation allows for minimal energy use with respect to heating.
-In addition to hefty wall insulation, all windows are double-layered - each window is two panes of glass thick.
-The extra layer provides a greater level of insulation while still allowing for the same visibility as traditional windows.
+Fiberglass is one of the most common types of insulation in modern homes, but the 8 inches used across the entire house allow for a much better heat storage.
+Specifically, this type of insulation allows for minimal energy use with respect to heating.

+In addition to hefty wall insulation, all windows are double-layered-each window is two panes of glass thick.
+This extra layer provides a greater level of insulation while still allowing for the same visibility as traditional windows.
 These windows are on each side of the house, meaning that at all times of day, sunlight can enter.
-In the winter, this is especially helpful for minimizing heat loss - one of the largest consumers of household energy.
-Two-layer windows are also found in the basement of the home, which allows light to radiate in and keep it warm.
+In the winter, this is especially helpful for minimizing heat loss, which is one of the largest consumers of household energy.
+The windows are also found in the basement of the home, which provides more heat to a portion of the house that is often lacking in both light and heat in most homes.

-In addition to the construction of the house, the location also has benefits.
-The house is proximal to multiple important resources, such as schools, grocery stores, and the central town area that has multiple other stores.
+The location of the house is proximal to multiple important resources, such as schools, grocery stores, and the central town area that has multiple other stores.
 Walkability to these areas is especially important in energy-conserving homes because using cars regularly creates an additional energy-dependent source that negatively impacts the efficiency of the household.
-With the consideration that public transportation could also be used, all the necessities of everyday life are within a reasonable distance from the house so that car usage is minimal.
+With the consideration that public transportation could also be used, all the necessities of everyday life are within reasonable distance from the house so that car-usage is minimal.

 Many of the appliances used in the house allow for a greater efficiency rating while still maintaining everyday life and not altering the life of the residents much.
-The house uses LED lighting for most of the lights around the house, which operate with higher efficiency when compared to incandescent or compact fluorescent lighting.
+The house uses LED lighting for most of the lights around the house, which operate with much less electricity required while running them.
 LEDs are crucial to homes hoping to get close to net-zero since lighting is a daily requirement and using as little electricity as possible each day is important.
 In a similar fashion, the current water heating system is tankless.
 More modern homes are opting to have tankless water heaters due to their energy efficiency, and since heating is one of the biggest challenges when lowering the energy consumption of the house.